phidatahq/phidata/README.md

 **Press Enter** to confirm and give a few minutes for the image to download (only the first time).
 Verify container status and view logs on the docker dashboard.

-Open <a href="http://localhost:8501" target="_blank">localhost:8501</a> to view streamlit apps that you can customize and make your own.
+Open <a href="http://localhost:8501" target="_blank" rel="noopener noreferrer">localhost:8501</a> to view streamlit apps that you can customize and make your own.

 ### Chat with PDFs